Its Back, the Car Tax Phase Out Promise

-It’s Deja Vu all over again.
+It’s Deja Vu all over again regarding this issue.
 The infamous unfair car tax tax is the most hated tax in Rhode Island.
 It’s the political football every election season.
 You know, the one everyone kicks around every election year but fails to score a touchdown with.
 Oh it’s discussed by many and promised by many to be eliminated or revised in some way, but like an injured quarterback , it’s put on the bench.

-House Speaker Matiello has promised to eliminate the car tax.
-This has caused me to reminisce about the history of the car tax phase out program.
-In a special report by Danielle North of Channel 12 News, Matiello promised an elimination of the car tax in five years.
+At a press conference today, House Speaker Matiello promised to change the car tax.
+This caused me to reminisce about the history of the car tax phase out program.

 In 1997, I chaired a House Legislative commission to study ways to eliminate the car tax and inventory tax in Rhode Island.
 This derived out of a bill I introduced in 1996 to lower the car taxes in Rhode Island.
 As a result of this commission, the General Assembly passed the Fiscal year 1999 State Budget (P.L.
 1998, Chapter 31) which included an article beginning the process to eliminate all vehicle property taxes by 2005.
 The first checks, totaling $5,849,127.94, were mailed to all the state’s municipalities and fire districts as the state’s first advance tax reimbursements n November of 1998.
 The General Assembly repealed the motor vehicle tax by increasing exemptions, beginning with. $1500 exemption in Fiscal year 2000, and then raising exemptions each year and also by freezing rates at the FY 1998 levels.
 General state revenues were to be used to reimburse cities and towns for loss revenue, eventually including the then 0.6 cents of the sales tax which was used to pay the DEPCO debt.